LLNL/RAJA/docs/sphinx/feature/reduction.rst

 .. note:: When ``ReduceMinLoc`` and ``ReduceMaxLoc`` are used in a parallel
-          execution context, the loop iteration index given for the min or max is not guaranteed to be the first.
+          execution context, the loop iteration index given for the min or max is not guaranteed to be the first in the iteration sequence.
 The index is determined by the ordering in which the reduction is finalized in parallel.
-In other words, the 'index' parts of these reductions are reproducible are guaranteed to be reproducible for sequential execution only.
+In other words, the 'index' part of a "loc" reduction is guaranteed to be reproducible for sequential execution only.

 Here's a simple usage example::

-  #define N 1000
+  static constexpr int = 1000;

   //
   // Initialize array of length N with all 1's.
 Then, set some other